faatthy/RISC-V-Pipeline-Processor/README.md

 - Execute (EX): The operation specified by the instruction is performed.
 - Memory Access (MEM): Access to memory is made if required by the instruction, such as loading from or storing to memory.
 - Write Back (WB): The results of the execution are written back to the register file.

+## Pipeline Hazzards
+Pipeline hazards are conditions that prevent the next instruction in the instruction stream from executing during its designated clock cycle.
+These hazards can reduce the efficiency of the pipeline, requiring mechanisms to detect and resolve them.
+There are three primary types of pipeline hazards: structural hazards, data hazards, and control hazards.

+1. Structural Hazards
+Structural hazards occur when hardware resources are insufficient to support all the concurrent operations in the pipeline.
+For example, if two instructions require the use of the same hardware resource at the same time, a structural hazard arises.
+This can be resolved by:

+Stalling: Pausing one instruction until the resource becomes available.
+Resource Duplication: Adding additional hardware resources to handle multiple requests simultaneously.

+Data hazards happen when instructions depend on the results of previous instructions.
+There are three types of data hazards:

+- Read After Write (RAW): Occurs when an instruction needs to read a value that has not yet been written by a previous instruction
+- Write After Read (WAR): Occurs when an instruction writes a value to a register that a subsequent instruction reads
+- Write After Write (WAW): Occurs when two instructions write to the same register.
+The order of writes must be preserved

+## Resolving Data Hazards
+- Forwarding (Data Bypassing): Passing the result of a previous instruction directly to the next instruction that needs it, bypassing the need to write to and read from registers.
+- Pipeline Stalling (Interlocks): Introducing stalls (NOPs) to delay the dependent instruction until the required data is available.
+- Compiler Techniques: Reordering instructions to avoid hazards without changing the program semantics.